HL7-Quality/cds-connect-authoring-tool/README.md

 ## Development Details

 This project uses the MERN stack: Mongo, Express, React, and NodeJS.
-The project is split into two components:
+The project is split into two components in separate directories:

-- [api](api): the backend Express API server
+- [api](/api): the backend Express API server
-- [frontend](frontend): the frontend React web application
+- [frontend](/frontend): the frontend React web application

 For specific development details of each component, including configuration, see their respective README files.